Registration 2018-2019 Season

 For more information contact:

-The girls were really busy tonight as we had two projects on the go.
+The girls were really busy this night as we had two projects on the go.

-Art Station – as Luanne retold the story of creation, as found in Genesis 1, the girls created “Creation in a Cup” (pictured) by adding items to their small world to represent what happened each day.
+Art Station – as Luanne retold the story of creation, as found in Genesis 1, the girls added items to their “Creation in a Cup” (pictured) .
 This idea was adapted from “Tiny World in A Cup” that aired on CBC’s Artzooka.

-Sewing Machine Station – we had brought in two sewing machines.
-Here Kim & Melissa, each pulled a girl from the Art station so they could teach them how to sew a hem.
-Each girl sewed (hemmed) their own Explorer Scarf (see red scarf in photo).
-Once their scarf was completed they headed back to the Art station, continuing working on their “Creation in a Cup”.
+Sewing Station – Kim & Melissa pulled girls from the Art station to teach them the basics of sewing (we’d brought in two sewing machines for the evening).
+Each girl sewed (hemmed) their own Explorer Scarf (see photo).
+Once their scarf was completed they returned to the Art station to continue adding to their “Creation in a Cup”.

 Fruit of the Spirit ~ Art Night

-The girls decorated wooden “Fruit of the Spirit – Tic Tac Toe” boards which they could take home and play with families and friends.
+The girls decorated wooden “Fruit of the Spirit – Tic Tac Toe” boards which they could take home and play with family and friends.
+A special thanks to Chris Lopak for providing/cutting/drilling the wooden game boards!

 Flowers & Pollinators

-During the evening Beth and a friend came and talked to the girls about planting wildflower seeds to support butterflies, bees, and hummingbirds.
-They gave a demonstration of how pollination is done by the pollinators and discussed how by planting the wildflower seeds around their home and/or neighbourhood they would be doing a kindness to our environment and a way to also celebrate of Earth Day, which was on April 22.
+During the evening Beth and Rose did a short talk about planting wildflower seeds to support butterflies, bees, and hummingbirds.
+They gave a demonstration of how pollination is done by the pollinators and discussed how planting the wildflower seeds around their home and/or neighbourhood they would be doing a kindness to our environment and it would also be a way to celebrate Earth Day (which was on April 22).

-All the girls were given an assortment of wildflower seeds, for light and shade, in an envelope, to take home and plant.
+All the girls were given an assortment of wildflower seeds, for both light and shade, in an envelope to take home and plant.

 Fruit of the Spirit ~ Drama Night